ncatlab/nlab-content/pages/3/0/6/4/24603/content.md

-__Ivan T. Todorov__ is a Bulgarian theoretical and mathematical physicist, a specialist in quantum field theory, especially conformal field theory as well as representation theoretic methods in quantum field theory.
+__Ivan T. Todorov__ was a Bulgarian theoretical and mathematical physicist, a specialist in quantum field theory, especially conformal field theory as well as representation theoretic methods in quantum field theory.

 Disambiguation: not a mathematician [[Ivan G. Todorov]].